apoigne/nqfpruleminer/docs/configuration.md

 "num >= 1.3 && x == \"a\" "
 ```

+Be careful to distinguish nominals and numerics in conditions, e.g., the string `"0"` from `0`.
+The value  `"0"` is a nominal, the value `0` is a numeric.

 ## Output

 Given a configuration file `configuration.conf` with `outputFile = result` as program argument, the Ruleminer will generate two files `configuration_frequency.txt` and `configuration_result.txt`or `configuration_result.json` according to the output format chosen.